ExaScience/elprep/README.md

 The in-memory sort and mark duplicates filter require keeping the entire input file in memory, and therefore use an amount of RAM that is proportional to the size of the input file.
 As a rule of thumb, elPrep requires 6x times more RAM memory than the size of the input file in .sam format when it is used for sorting or marking duplicates.

-elPrep provides a tool for splitting .sam files "per chromosome", and guarantees that processing these split files and then merging the results, is without information loss compared to processing a .sam file as a whole.
+elPrep provides a tool for splitting .sam files "per chromosome," and guarantees that processing these split files and then merging the results does not lose information when compared to processing a .sam file as a whole.
 Using the split/merge tool greatly reduces the RAM required to process a .sam file, but it comes at the cost of an additional processing step.
 For example, for the hg19 reference, the amount of RAM required is roughly a factor 0.6 of the input file in .sam format when using the split and merge tools.

 For example, in our experience, for whole-genome sequencing (+500GB .sam or 99GB .bam), a server with at least 256GB and splitting the data per chromosome is required.
 For exome sequencing (+-40GB .sam or +-8GB .bam), processing the data per chromsome requires a server with 30GB RAM.

 If your machine has less RAM than your input requires (after splitting), you have a couple of options.
 One solution is to (further) split up your input file per genomic region.
 You can do this by splitting up the reference sequence dictionary into smaller genomic regions.
-We plan to add support for BED format to facilitate this.
+We plan to add support for BED files to facilitate this.
+(Please contact us if you need this urgently.)

 Alternatively, you may configure a disk to extend the swap space of your server.
 Using swap space may have a penalty on execution time for a job compared to running the same job fully in RAM, but it does not change how elPrep is used.
 If configuring additional swap space is not an option, you may also run elPrep with the gc execution option.
 This option triggers more aggressive garbage collection during execution and may save peak memory use, but may significantly slow down execution compared to running fully in memory.
-See our manual reference pages for more details.
+See our manual reference pages below for more details.

 ## Disk Space

-elPrep by default does not write any intermediate files, and therefore does not require additional (peek) disk space beyond what is needed for storing the input and output files.
+elPrep by default does not write any intermediate files, and therefore does not require additional (peak) disk space beyond what is needed for storing the input and output files.
 If you use the elPrep split and merge tools, elPrep requires additional disk space equal to the size of the input file.

 # Mailing List